nodejs/node/doc/blog/feature/streams2.md

 * Readable streams have a `read()` method that returns a buffer or null.
 (More documentation included below.)
-* `'data'` events, `pause()`, and `resume()` will still work as before (except that they'll actully work how you'd expect).
+* `'data'` events, `pause()`, and `resume()` will still work as before (except that they'll actually work how you'd expect).
 * Old programs will **almost always** work without modification, but streams start out in a paused state, and need to be read from to be consumed.